ferronsays/js13k-TheLastSpartan/README.md

 - Attack - J or Left Mouse Button (LMB)
 - Block - K or Right Mouse Button (RMB)
 - Jump - Space
-- Shield Bash - K + J / RMB + LMB
+- Spartan Charge - K + J / RMB + LMB
-- Ground Slam - Space + J / Space + LMB
+- Ground Pound - Space + J / Space + LMB
 - Pause - P

 Otherwise, follow the onscreen prompts.

 Rest from battle to regain your health and stamina.
+Health and stamina are represented onscreen by the red and blue bars, respectively.

-Use your shield bash and slam attacks to stun your enemies to gain the upper hand.
+Use your spartan charge and ground pound attacks to stun your enemies and gain the upper hand.

 ## Browser Support